Photolithography: Light sources

 Lasers have been used to indirectly generate non-coherent extreme UV (EUV) light at 13.5 nm for extreme ultraviolet lithography.
 The EUV light is not emitted by the laser, but rather by a tin or xenon plasma which is excited by an excimer or CO_{2} laser.
-Fabrication of feature sizes of 10 nm has been demonstrated in production environments, but not yet at rates needed for commercialization.
-However, this is expected by 2016.
 This technique does not require a synchrotron, and EUV sources, as noted, do not produce coherent light.
 However vacuum systems and a number of novel technologies (including much higher EUV energies than are now produced) are needed to work with UV at the edge of the X-ray spectrum (which begins at 10 nm).
 As of 2020, EUV is in mass production use by leading edge foundries such as TSMC and Samsung.

 Theoretically, an alternative light source for photolithography, especially if and when wavelengths continue to decrease to extreme UV or X-ray, is the free-electron laser (or one might say xaser for an X-ray device).
 Free-electron lasers can produce high quality beams at arbitrary wavelengths.

 Visible and infrared femtosecond lasers were also applied for lithography.
 In that case photochemical reactions are initiated by multiphoton absorption.
 Usage of these light sources have a lot of benefits, including possibility to manufacture true 3D objects and process non-photosensitized (pure) glass-like materials with superb optical resiliency.

 Experimental methods

 Photolithography has been defeating predictions of its demise for many years.
 For instance, by the early 1980s, many in the semiconductor industry had come to believe that features smaller than 1 micron could not be printed optically.
 Modern techniques using excimer laser lithography already print features with dimensions a fraction of the wavelength of light used – an amazing optical feat.
 New techniques such as immersion lithography, dual-tone resist and multiple patterning continue to improve the resolution of 193 nm lithography.
 Meanwhile, current research is exploring alternatives to conventional UV, such as electron beam lithography, X-ray lithography, extreme ultraviolet lithography and ion projection lithography.
-Extreme ultraviolet lithography is in mass production use as of 2020 by Samsung.
+Extreme ultraviolet lithography has entered mass production use, as of 2018 by Samsung and other manufacturers have followed suit.

+Massively parallel electron beam lithography has been explored as an alternative to photolithography, and was tested by TSMC, but it did not succeed and the technology from the main developer of the technique, MAPPER, was purchased by ASML, although electron beam lithography was at one point used in chip production by IBM.
+Electron beam lithography is only used in niche applications such as photomask production.

 Economy

 In 2001 NIST publication has reported that photolithography process constituted about 35% of total cost of a wafer processing costs.

-In 2021, the photolithography industry was valued over 8 bn USD.
+In 2021, the photolithography industry was valued over 8 billion USD.